Our Council Plan vision is 'working together to improve lives across Derbyshire', with the following outcomes:

 - drive their own development, creating a high-performing environment where everyone realises their potential career aspiration

-This framework applies to all of our employees but doesn't include employees working in schools.
+This framework applies to all our employees but doesn't include employees working in schools.

 The different approaches to PDR